-Everybody wants business wealth but few understand or master the four foundational sets of factors that precede the 'pot of gold':
+Everybody wants business wealth but few understand or master the foundational sets of factors that precede the 'pot of gold'.
+Successful business people know them (and have internalized them) but others don’t seem to pay enough attention to them, including most academics, experts, consultants, the business press and the gurus:

 Your judgment is what you choose to do (or not).
-Judgement separates successful business leaders from unsuccessful ones – what they choose (decide) to say or do based on the known and unknown information, analysis as well as intuition.
-It is simply the use of your conscious mind before you act – mind over business.
+Judgement separates successful business leaders from unsuccessful ones – what they 'see', data they want (don't want), analysis they do (don't do), connections they make and choices they make.
+It is simply the use of your conscious mind combined with your intuition before you act – mind over business.

 Your personality is a set of individual differences you possess that make you 'uniquely you'.
 There are several profiling assessments that classify people into different personality types.
 Your personal 'life story' can provide insights into your values, attitudes, important (according to you) personal memories, social relationships, habits, and skills.